-1.1.1 RELEVANCE
+1.1.1 Relevance

-Performance RELEVANCE: A
+Performance RELEVANCE: А

-Comments: Education is clearly inserted in the Palestinian national development plan.
-It was one of the two chosen sectors for the ICP 2012-2015.
+Comments: Education is clearly a key priority in the the Palestinian National Development Plan.
+It was one of the two chosen sectors for the ICP 2012-2015 and still is a priority for the new Enabel Cooperation Portfolio 2022-2026.

-Schools Construction, Rehabilitation and Equipment in the Occupied Palestinian Territory-Phase IV project has been formulated according to MoEHE needs and the Palestinian government policies, while making schools greener is one of the priorities of the Ministry of Education.
-Enabel projects are supporting the governmental strategy and matching with MoEHE future plans.
+Schools Construction, Rehabilitation and Equipment in the Occupied Palestinian Territory-Phase IV project has been formulated according to MoE needs and the Palestinian government policies, while making schools greener is one of the priorities of the Ministry of Education and of Belgium.

+Enabel projects are supporting the governmental strategy and matching with MoE future plans.